Author of The Optimist's Telescope, columnist at The Washington Post, and a fellow at Harvard’s Belfer Center

 About Bina Venkataraman

-The signs of a changing planet are everywhere: melting glaciers, deadly storms and wildfires, record-breaking heat waves.
+The signs of a changing planet are everywhere: melting glaciers, deadly storms and wildfires, and record-breaking heat waves.
 But even as sea levels are rising, so are movements of young people trying to persuade world leaders and governments to take bold action on climate change.
-In this talk, former Obama White House climate adviser Bina Venkataraman tells us how we can protect the Earth’s resources across generations and sheds light on how we can secure the future of humanity on the planet.
-She makes the case against choosing either hope or despair when it comes to the climate.Categories: Business + Management Speakers, College + University Speakers, Current + Social Issues Speakers, Environment + Sustainability Speakers, First-Year Experience Speakers, Journalist Speakers, Leadership Speakers, Moderators, Motivational + Inspirational Speakers, Science Speakers, TED Talks Speakers
+In this talk, former Obama White House climate adviser Bina Venkataraman takes audiences from paralysis to action on the climate crisis.
+She shows how we can protect the Earth’s resources across generations and what it will take to secure the future of humanity on the planet.
+Venkataraman argues against choosing despair and makes the case for action and optimism.

 Praise for Bina Venkataraman

 We chose Bina as the closing speaker for TED’s mainstage conference with good reason—and Bina exceeded our high expectations, inspiring the TED audience with her call to become better ancestors with a talk that has since reverberated around the world.— TED Conference

 The Optimist’s Telescope will help you think about the biggest decisions you face in your life and that humanity faces in this historical moment.
 Everyone should read this book.— Gary Knell, chairman of National Geographic Partners